lokalise/lokalise-pull-action/README.md

 - `override_branch_name` — Optional static branch name to use instead of auto-generating one.
 This is useful if you want the action to update the same pull request across multiple runs (e.g., always syncing to `lokalise-sync`).
 If the branch already exists, it will be checked out and updated instead of creating a new one.
 - `force_push` — Whether to force push changes to the remote branch.
 Useful when using a static branch name and you want to overwrite any previous state (e.g., updating an existing PR).
 Set to `true` with caution, as this will overwrite history.
 Defaults to `false`.
 - `git_commit_message` — Git commit message to use.
 If not provided, defaults to "Translations update".
+- `pr_reviewers` — Optional comma-separated list of GitHub usernames to request as reviewers on the pull request.
+Only individual users can be specified here.
+Reviewers must have access to the repository.
+- `pr_teams_reviewers` — Optional comma-separated list of team slugs (e.g., `backend`, `qa`) from the same GitHub organization that owns the repository.
+These teams will be requested as reviewers.
+Has no effect for repositories not under an organization, or if the teams are not part of the org.

 ### Behavior tweaks and retries